boxofbox/pyatsyn/docs/_build/html/_sources/info.rst.txt

 Other ATS Implementations
 -------------------------

-Originally implemented in LISP, using the CLM sound synthesis and processing language, ATS has been ported to C in the form of a spectral modeling library.
-This library, called ATSA, implements the ATS system API which has served as foundation for the development of the ATSH graphic user interface.
-Written in GTK+, ATSH not only provides user-friendly access to the ATS analysis/synthesis core but also graphic data editing and transformation tools.
-ATS interfaces for SuperCollider, Csound and PD have also been developed.

-C implementations of ATSA and Qatsh and Lisp archive: `DXARTS Gitlab <https://gitlab.com/dxarts/projects/ats>`_
+C implementations of ATSA and Qatsh and original Lisp version archive: `DXARTS Gitlab <https://gitlab.com/dxarts/projects/ats>`_

 SuperCollider Interfaces for ATS (including classes to read ATS files as well ad UGens to do transformation and synthesis) are included in Josh Parmenter's UGen library, JoshUGens,